 You have a right to seek medical treatment, even if your injuries appear minor on the surface.
 Do not let the dog’s owner talk you out of seeing a doctor.
 It is important that you have your injuries assessed, cleaned, and properly treated.
 Dog bites can often become infected if they are not treated properly or quickly.
 You may also need to look into rabies vaccinations if the dog is not up to date on its shots.

 The owner of the dog must compensate you for your medical bills at the very least.
 Your medical bills due to their negligence or their dog’s attack should be the responsibility of the dog owner.
 You may also be entitled to compensation for lost wages if you lost time at work, as well as pain and suffering.

-If you have been the victim of a dog bite attack, contact us today for more information about your rights and how we can help you.
+If you have been the victim of a dog bite attack, contact our Sarasota personal injury law firm today for more information about your rights and how we can help you.

 Latest posts by Catania Catania Law Team (see all)

 - Three Things That Can Hurt Your Right to Compensation - July 20, 2019

 - Three Pieces of Evidence for a Successful Slip-and-Fall Case - July 10, 2019

 - Three Types of Medical Malpractice - June 20, 2019